How to ‘leave no trace’ on your next visit to a national park

 1. Take your rubbish with you

-Think about what you’ll need for your camping trip or picnic and how you can reduce the amount of rubbish you’ll create.
+There are no bins in parks, so think about what you’ll need for your camping trip or picnic and how you can reduce the amount of rubbish you’ll create.

-Animals can easily get into garbage bags, distributing rubbish far and wide, or they can potentially become sick or injured from eating the contents.
+Be aware that animals can easily get into garbage bags, distributing rubbish far and wide, or they can potentially become sick or injured from eating the contents.

 2. Bring your own firewood